Galois closures and elementary components of Hilbert schemes of points: Introduction

 The algebras that featured prominently in \cite{bhargava-satriano}, and those which play the most important role in our current paper, are

-Within Poonen's moduli space of rank $n$ rings \cite{Poonen--2008}, every algebra degenerates to $A_n$, and hence $G(A_n/\kk)$ has the largest possible dimension, see \cite[Theorem 8]{bhargava-satriano}.
-Explicitly, one of the main theorems of \cite{bhargava-satriano}, see Theorem 27 of (loc.~cit), tells us the following combinatorial formula:
+Within Poonen's moduli space of rank $n$ rings \cite{Poonen--2008}, every algebra degenerates to $A_{n-1}$, and hence $G(A_{n-1}/\kk)$ has the largest possible dimension among Galois closures, see \cite[Theorem 8]{bhargava-satriano}.
+One of the main theorems of \cite{bhargava-satriano}, see Theorem 27 of (loc.~cit.), gives the decomposition of $G(A_{n-1}/\kk)$ into irreducible $S_n$-representations, and in particular, gives a combinatorial formula for $d(n):=\dim_\kk G(A_{n-1}/\kk)$.